Generalization of Arnold's $J^+$-invariant for pairs of immersions: Arnold's -invariant and its properties

 \\ Now we study $\triangle J^+(S)$ for all three critical situations.
-Figure \ref{Viro_Bew4} shows the local neighbourhood before and after traversing self-tangency.
-In the figure the right and the left path can be connected in an arbitrary way.
-By passing a self-tangency the immersion $S$ gets two new double points $A$ and $B$, so is $\triangle n = 2$.
-Furthermore, two new components occur in $\mathbb{C}\setminus S$.
-The component $C_{s}$ is the new arised component with winding number $s$.
-Besides that the component with winding number $z$, which is first in between the tangencies, is divided into two components.
-One of them is called $C_{z}$ with winding number $z$.
-Figure \ref{Viro_Bew4} illustrates the situation whereas $x$, $y$, $z$ and $s$ are the winding numbers of the relevant components.
-Therefore we have ${\triangle \sum \omega_C(S)^2 = \omega_{C_{s}}(S)^2 + \omega_{C_{z}}(S)^2}$, as these two new components occur and the winding numbers of the other components do not change.
-Furthermore, ${\triangle \sum ind_p(S)^2 = ind_A(S)^2 + ind_B(S)^2}$ with $ind_A(S)=ind_B(S) =\frac{1}{4}(x + y + z + s)$, follows as $ind_p(S)$ is constant for all other double points $p$ of $S$.\\ Using the rule for determining the winding numbers of the single components, we see that for traversing direct self-tangency for an arbitrary $z \in \mathbb{Z}$ we have $x = z + 1$, $y = z - 1$ and $s = z$.
-Therefore we conclude \\ For traversing an inverse self-tangency for an arbitrary $z \in \mathbb{Z}$ we obtain $x = z + 1 = y$ and $s = z + 2$.
-Therefore we get \\ \\ By traversing a triple point the amount of double points $n$ as well as the amount of components $C$ in $\mathbb{C}\setminus S$ do not change ($\triangle n =0$).
-Only the winding number of the new emerging triangle $D_{\mathrm{new}}$ compared to the old triangle $D_{\mathrm{old}}$ changes.
-Therefore also the indices of the double points $A$, $B$ and $C$, which are the corners of the triangle, change.
-In Figure \ref{Viro_Bew6} two axes are fixed orthogonally, the third axis moves through the triple point, the figure shows all four possibilities of orientation of the axes.
-The winding numbers are recorded on the basis of the winding number of the vanishing triangle $\omega_{D_{\mathrm{old}}}(S)=x$. \\ By traversing a triple point Viro's formula changes in the following way \\ \\ In all four versions of traversing a triple point, we get $\triangle J^+(S) =0$.\\ Hence, it is shown, that the number calculated by Viro's formula behaves like the $J^+$-invariant is defined.
-It changes by the value of $2$ through traversing direct self-tangency and is constant under traversing inverse self-tangency and triple points.
-Therefore the theorem is proven. \begin{flushright} $\square$ \end{flushright}
+Figure \ref{Viro_Bew4} shows the local neighbourhood before and after traversing direct or inverse self-tangency.
+In Figure \ref{Viro_Bew4}, the right and the left path can be connected in an arbitrary way.
+By passing a self-tangency, the immersion $S$ gets two new double points $A$ and $B$, so $\triangle n = 2$.
+Furthermore, two new components occur in $\mathbb{C}\setminus \{S\}$.
+The component $C_{s}$ is the newly arose component with winding number $s$.
+Besides that the component with winding number $z$, which is first in between the branches, is divided in two components with winding number $z$.
+Figure \ref{Viro_Bew4} illustrates the situation with winding numbers $x$, $y$, $z$ and $s$.
+Therefore, we have ${\triangle \sum \omega_C(S)^2 = \omega_{C_{s}}(S)^2 + \omega_{C_{z}}(S)^2}$, as these two new components occur and the winding numbers of the other components do not change.
+Furthermore, ${\triangle \sum ind_p(S)^2 = ind_A(S)^2 + ind_B(S)^2}$ with $ind_A(S)=ind_B(S) =\frac{1}{4}(x + y + z + s)$ follows, as $ind_p(S)$ is constant for all other double points $p$ of $S$. \\ Using the rule for determining the winding numbers of the single components, as visualized in Figure \ref{winding}, they are determinded through $x = z + 1$, $y = z - 1$ and $s = z$ for an arbitrary $z \in \mathbb{Z}$ in the case of direct self-tangency.
+Therefore, we conclude \\ Traversing an inverse self-tangency gives us $x = z + 1 = y$ and $s = z + 2$ for an arbitrary $z \in \mathbb{Z}$.
+Therefore, we get \\ \\ Traversing a triple point does not change the amount of double points $n$ and also the amount of components $C$ in $\mathbb{C}\setminus \{S\}$ do not change ($\triangle n =0$).
+Only the winding number of the new emerging triangle $T_{\mathrm{new}}$ compared to the old triangle $T_{\mathrm{old}}$ changes.
+Therefore, the indices of the double points $A$, $B$ and $C$, which are the corners of the triangle, also change.
+In Figure \ref{Viro_Bew6}, two axes are fixed orthogonally, the third axis moves through the triple point, the figure shows all four possibilities of orientations.
+We fix the winding number of the $T_{\mathrm{old}}$ to be $x$ and get winding numbers as given in Figure \ref{Viro_Bew6}. \\ Traversing a triple point, Viro's formula changes in the following way \\ \\ In all four versions of traversing a triple point, we get $\triangle J^+(S) =0$.
+Thus, Viro's formula behaves like the $J^+$-invariant.
+It changes by the value of $2$ through traversing direct self-tangency and is constant under traversing inverse self-tangency and triple points. $ \Box$\\ \ \\ The following corollaries are easily shown using Viro's formula. \begin{cor} The $J^+$-invariant is additive under taking connected sums.\end{cor} Figure \ref{directsumex} visualizes the connected sum of two immersions.